kuzzleio/kuzzle/doc/2/guides/getting-started/3-access-control-rights/index.md

 # Access Control Rights

-As in any backend, Kuzzle allows you to restrict access to its functionalities according to the users.
+As in any backend, Kuzzle allows you to restrict access to its features, depending on the querying users.

 The permissions system is designed following a standard model and is structured in 3 dimensions:
- - **role**: whitelist authorized API actions
+ - **role**: whitelist of allowed API actions
  - **profile**: combination of one or more roles
  - **user**: combination of one or more profiles